percona/pg_tde/documentation/docs/index/tde-limitations.md

 * `pg_verifybackup` by default fails with checksum or WAL key size mismatch errors.
   As a workaround, use `-s` (skip checksum) and `-n` (`--no-parse-wal`) to verify backups.
 * The asynchronous archiving feature of pgBackRest.

-The following tools and extensions in Percona Distribution for PostgreSQL have been tested and verified to work with `pg_tde` WAL encryption:

 ## Supported WAL tools